 - i.
-The information's purpose; - ii.
-Claims submission information including the MCP's Medicaid provider number for each region (this information is only required to be provided to non-panel FQHCs/RHCs, QFPPs, CNMs, CNPs, and hospitals); - iii.
+The information's purpose; - Claims submission information including the MCP's Medicaid provider number for each region (this information is only required to be provided to non-panel FQHCs/RHCs, QFPPs, CNMs, CNPs, and hospitals); - iii.
 The MCP's prior authorization and referral procedures; - iv.
 A picture of the MCP's member ID card (front and back); - v.
 Contact numbers for obtaining information for eligibility verification, claims processing, referrals, PA, post-stabilization care services, and if applicable, information regarding the MCP's behavioral health administrator; and - vi.
 A listing of the MCP's laboratories and radiology providers. - b.
 MCP-authorized Providers.
 The MCP authorizing the delivery of services from a non-panel provider shall ensure they have a mutually agreed upon compensation amount for the authorized service and notify the provider of the applicable provisions of OAC rule 5160-26-05.
 This notice is provided when the MCP authorizes a non-panel provider to furnish services on a one-time or infrequent basis to the MCP member and shall include required ODM-model language and information.
 This notice shall also be included with the transition of services form sent to providers as outlined in Appendix C. - c.
 Upon request, the MCP shall provide information to ODM to document the non-contracting providers identified by the MCP and the information provided to each provider.
 If the MCP requires referrals to specialists, they shall ensure information on referral approvals and denials is made available to ODM upon request. - 5.
 Mental Health Parity and Addiction Equity Act (MHPAEA) Requirements.
 The MCP shall comply with MHPAEA requirements outlined in 42 CFR Part 438 Subpart K, with regard to services provided to managed care members.
 The requirements apply to the provision of all covered benefits to all populations included under the terms of this Agreement.
 The MCP shall: - a.
-Demonstrate to ODM that all covered services are being delivered in compliance with the MHPAEA regulation. - b.
+Demonstrate to ODM that all covered services are being delivered in compliance with the MHPAEA regulation. - i.
+Prior to implementing a change to any behavioral health policy, including pharmacy, inpatient, outpatient, and emergency benefits, the MCP must complete an MHPAEA analysis to determine compliance.

+- ii.
+At least 30 calendar days prior to implementing a change to BH policy, the MCP must attest in writing to ODM that the MHPAEA analysis was completed and that the policy change does not impact MHPAEA compliance. - b.
 Participate in ODM requested meetings, respond to ODM information requests, work with ODM to resolve compliance risks, and notify ODM of any changes to benefits or limitations that might impact compliance. - c.
 Conduct an analysis each calendar year to determine compliance with MHPAEA and provide results of the analysis to ODM.
 If no changes have been made to the MCP's covered services, the MCP may attest to compliance with MHPAEA.
-The analysis or attestation will be due to ODM during the month of December, no later than December 31st.
+The analysis or attestation will be due to ODM during the month of December, no later than December 31st. - d.
+Work with ODM to ensure all members are provided access to a set of benefits that meets the MHPAEA requirements regardless of which behavioral health services are provided by the MCP.